-I have talked about relevant experience in the past.
+I have talked about the need to have relevant experience in the past.
 The Blogosphere is ripe with bloggers that have worked in finance for a few years before becoming a blogger.
-Certainly a few years’ experience in finance will give a blogger a leg up on the average, untrained individual.
-However, the question remains on what is the quality and quantity of that experience.
+Certainly, a few years’ experiences in finance will give a blogger a leg up on the average, untrained individual.
+However, the question remains on what is the quality and quantity of that experience?

 I’m not sure producers of content should be giving advice.
 Those tasked with protecting consumers wouldn’t approve.
-There’s exceptions to almost everything, but it’s hard to fit all off those nuances into a short paper article.
+There are exceptions to almost everything, but it’s hard to fit all off those nuances into a short paper article.